Conference Program

 • 9:30-10:10 Yann Baehr, CNRM

-Using artificial intelligence to monitor live fuel moisture content across France, based on a high resolution land surface analysis
+Using artificial intelligence to monitor live fuel moisture content across France ▶️ Watch the recording

 • 10:10-10:50 Jonathon Hirschi, University of Colorado Denver